NexiloDev/Lugormod-v3/docs/entities/target-entities.md

                               `ModifyPowers`.
 (Default 0)
 ForceRegenSpeedMultiplier   - Multiplier applied to the player's Force regeneration speed.
 Must be greater than 0 to have an effect.
 ```

-At least one of `ModifyPowers` or `ForceRegenSpeedMultiplier` must be set.

 ### Example code:

 ```